bitcoin-core/HWI/README.md

 It provides a standard way for software to work with hardware wallets without needing to implement device specific drivers.
 Python software can use the provided library (`hwilib`).
 Software in other languages can execute the `hwi` tool.

+Caveat emptor: Inclusion of a specific hardware wallet vendor does not imply any endorsement of quality or security.

 ## Prerequisites

 Python 3 is required.
 The libraries and [udev rules](hwilib/udev/README.md) for each device must also be installed.
 Some libraries will need to be installed